Rubber (2010 film): Reception

-The Telegraph wrote a negative review of the film, saying "How could it not be brilliant?
+Sukhdev Sandhu of The Telegraph wrote a negative review of the film, saying "How could it not be brilliant?
 By, at 85 minutes, being an hour too long.
 By being arch rather than schlocky.
 And by wasting too much time on dull dialogue celebrating its 'No Reason' philosophy."
-Variety also gave a negative review, saying that Rubber is "Neither scary, funny, nor anywhere near as clever as it seems to think it is, pic offers auds few reasons to want to see it beyond its one-joke premise."
-Will Leitch from The Projector concluded his review by stating that Rubber is "a movie about how watching movies is stupid", giving the film a grade D.
+Leslie Felperin of Variety also gave a negative review, saying that Rubber is "Neither scary, funny, nor anywhere near as clever as it seems to think it is, pic offers auds few reasons to want to see it beyond its one-joke premise."
+Justin Lowe of The Hollywood Reporter also gave a negative review, saying "While the filmmaking has a certain casual style and the special effects involving the tire are frequently more absorbing than the narrative, without any relatable characters, identifiable tone or real raison d'etre, Rubber just can't get any traction."

+Will Leitch from The Projector concluded his review by stating that Rubber is "a movie about how watching movies is stupid", giving the film a grade D. Brent McKnight of PopMatters wrote "As the tire's tale becomes more bizarre and morbid, Rubbers purpose runs loses traction."
+Nick Schager of Slant Magazine stated that, "any such gesture is negated not only by the incessant, overt proclamations of pointlessness, but more fundamentally still by the lifelessness of the film as a whole, which with uninvolving affectation manages only to spin its wheels."

-Gregory Bernard said of the film: "We’re really blessed to have so much attention on such a small film.
+Gregory Bernard said of the film: "We're really blessed to have so much attention on such a small film.
 We both took risks – [Quentin] artistically, me in production – and the fact that we had, in general, a very positive response from the public; we've had audiences who really loved it."
+Retrospectively, Roselyn Quill of Collider reviewed the film, and provided a positive review, saying: "Embracing a nihilistic mindset can lead to the birth of something entirely fresh and innovative.
+In this way, Dupieux sets the precedent for what film could be and thus creates an open invitation for others to follow in his footsteps towards "no reason"."